googleanalytics/ga-dev-tools/to-gatsby/README.md

     The reason we use `onInitialClientRender` is so we can demonstrate how to use GA technologies in our demos.

+    This code additionally pulls in gapi, a Google library that makes calling Google APIs much easier.

 Also see [Gatsby browser APIs](https://www.gatsbyjs.org/docs/browser-apis/).